FelipeTaiarol/angular2-logger/README.md

 This is a work in progress and is not ready for production, use with care, the API can and **will** change.

+This is a fork of angular2-logger that makes it possible to use it with Angular Universal.

 ## Usage

 ### Quickstart